longaccess/terms/Privacy Policy.md

 Please note, however, that there might be latency in deleting information from our servers and backed-up versions might exist after deletion.
-Your personal account information included in the metadata of your archives such as your name and email address, cannot be deleted in any case; as metadata, they are an integral part of your archives from the minute of upload thereof and will be retained for the life time of each corresponding Archive.
+Your personal account information included in the metadata of your Archives such as your name and email address, cannot be deleted in any case; as metadata, they are an integral part of your Archives from the minute of upload thereof and will be retained for the life time of each corresponding Archive.

 Long Access Community